Today Mariette has a question:

 So part two of my advice for de-icking selling is to get the hell out of your own head and into your customer’s.

-To be blunt, your feelings aren’t actually what’s important here.
+Your feelings aren’t actually what’s important here.

 Your customer’s feelings, on the other hand, matter very much indeed.
-She’s seen your beautiful work and it eases her pain, or reminds her of being eleven, or makes her feel like a goddess.
+She’s seen your work and it eases her pain, or reminds her of being eleven, or makes her feel like a goddess.

 You being awkward or embarrassed about it is a total buzz-kill.
 Don’t mess this moment up for her.